Facebook Pro Series 6: Facebook advertising costs

 - Change the placement and formatting of objects on a page to get a user’s eye to where you want it

-- Change colors to ensure primary objects stand out
+- Change colours to ensure primary objects stand out

 - Change images to be eye-catching or elicit emotion: encourage engagement